ttscoff/bunch/bunch-files/frontmatter.md

 puts YAML.dump(data)
 ```

-Picking a random name and adding the current date.
+The above script picks a random name and adds the current date.
 Now when the Bunch is read in, the frontmatter it actually stores looks like:

     ---
     fromscript: frontmatter.rb